Engee documentation

 • Automatically scale the size of columns by double-clicking on the border between them;

-• Change the width of columns by dragging their border with the left mouse button pressed;
+• Change the width of columns by dragging their border with the left mouse button held down;

 • Open a context menu with functions applicable to all selected blocks and signals on the canvas.
 To do this, select several rows with the desired signals/blocks in the table using Shift+ЛКМ.
 Then right-click on one of the selected blocks on the canvas to open the context menu: